Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 Monday 4 September, 11:00 - 12:30

-The workshop shall be presented by the NWU School of Electrical, Electronic and Computer Engineering.
-This workshop shall introduce participants to the develop of the NWU LIS robots.
-In addition, a physical tour of the Makerspace will be conducted.
+The workshop will be presented by the NWU School of Electrical, Electronic, and Computer Engineering.
+It will introduce participants to the development of the NWU LIS robots and include a physical tour of the Makerspace.

-The workshop shall introduce participants on cloud computing.
-Cloud computing technology is a data storage technology model for information technology services which many organizations and individuals are adopting in the fifth industrial revolution, this also include the library and information sector.
-Users can access these services available on the “internet cloud” without having any previous know- how on managing the resources involved.
+The workshop shall introduce participants to cloud computing.
+Cloud computing technology is a data storage technology model for information technology services that many organizations and individuals are adopting during the fifth industrial revolution.
+This also includes the library and information sector.
+Users can access these services available on the “internet cloud” without having any previous knowledge of how to manage the resources involved.
 It gives users access to storage, files, software, and servers through their internet-connected devices: computers, smartphones, tablets, and wearables.
 The purpose of the workshop is to showcase the adoption of cloud computing technology for the management of library services in the 5IR.

 Programme: AIS 2023